 The reason for this is the same as the first question.
 However, here is what you should consider when asking this question: When should I make my top-up?
 Some companies make you create a top-up schedule while other companies allow you to invest top-ups anytime that is convenient for you.

-When you find out how many units your top-up can buy, you would rather apply top-ups on days when the market prices are really low or at the support zone.
+When you find out how many units your top-up can buy, you would rather apply top-ups on days when the market prices are really low or in the support zone.
 In this way, if the market goes up, you can earn from its upward move.

 What happens to my account if I cancel some units?

 Why would you cancel some units?
 Because of Investment-linked Insurance Policies flexibility, you are given the chance to go for premium holidays and withdraw money from your account.
-If you still have not paid after the grace period of your premium holidays, the company needs to get payment with your existing units.
+If you still have not paid after the grace period of your premium holidays, the company needs to get paid with your existing units.
 The same goes for withdrawing from your account.
 You are basically cancelling units by not making them grow for you anymore.

 You should ask this question so that you can strategize when you would withdraw and when you would take a premium holiday.